 Masashi Kawamata’s debut feature OUT had its world premiere at LA Independent Filmmakers Showcase where it closed the festival.
 We recently sat down with Masashi and his co-writer and producer, Nicholas Zabaly, where we discussed the exciting process behind making the film.
 Follow the link to learn about their exciting adventure and discover pearls of wisdom you can apply to your own filmmaking journey.

-Finally it’s a pleasure to report more success from Emilia Cotella (writer-dirctor) and John Mathis (director) debut feature, The Devil Whispered My Name, which will be screening at the Raindance Film Festival this June.
+Finally, it’s a pleasure to report more success from Emilia Cotella (writer-dirctor) and John Mathis (director) debut feature, The Devil Whispered My Name, which will be screening at the Raindance Film Festival this June and is nominated for Best Horror Feature Film.
+Secure your seat here!

 The film is based on the feature screenplay Emilia wrote during the MA Screenwriting programme, and has been doing really well on the festival circuit.
 So far, it has screened at seven festivals, including Screamfest Horror Film Festival and BARS.
 The film has also received several awards, including Best National Film at Terror Córdoba and Best International Actress at BARS.